Eyesore123/Deepseek-vscode_extension/README.md

 * A pc with at least 32 gbs of RAM
 * A decent cpu (a modern six-core processor or better)
 * Enough storage for your packages.
 I recommend allocating at least 10 gb of free storage for your Deepseek extension so you take advantage of better packages.
 Bigger packages deliver a much better quality but do not require that much more power from your cpu compared to smaller packages.
 Personally I use package 14b, which works well with Ryzen 5 3600 and 32 gigabytes of RAM.
 * Official Deepseek-r1 packages from Ollama website.
-You also need to install Ollama software that runs of the background.
+You also need to install Ollama software that runs on the background and handles the packages.
 * VS Code installed, Node.js installed and a terminal.

 # Instructions